 C. It limits recovery to probate estates, meaning living trusts will not be subject to recovery.
 It also means that if you are using a Last Will and Testament as the centerpiece of your Estate Plan, then your house and other assets will be seized by the state and used to "reimburse" the costs of the care received before death.

 D. Eliminates recovery from surviving spouses and Registered Domestic partners.

 E. Exempts recovery on "homestead of modest value" meaning that California State cannot recover benefits paid, against homes that are valued less than half of the average price of the home in the county where the home is located.

 F. Limits the interest rate for voluntary liens to the Surplus Money Investment Fund interest rate or 7%, whichever is lower.
 The current Surplus Money Investment Fund interest rate is less than 1%.

-For individuals subject to recovery and are interested in knowing what specific costs the state can recover against benefit recipients, the state is required to provide this information.
+The state is required to provide information to individuals subject to recovery and interested in knowing what specific costs the state can recover against benefit recipients.
 A detailed list of costs paid by the State of California can be obtained by filing an application and paying a $5 filing fee.

-Reprinted with permission Rex L. Crandell, attorney at law.
+Reprinted with permission from Rex L. Crandell, attorney at law.